Acromegaly E22.0

 This section has been translated automatically.

-Clinical manifestation of hyperpituitarism characterized by overproduction of pituitary growth hormone (STH=somatotropin, GH= growth hormone) in the anterior pituitary lobe (HVL).
+Clinical manifestation of hyperpituitarism, which is characterized by an overproduction of the pituitary growth hormone (STH=somatotropin, GH= growth hormone) in the anterior pituitary (HVL).

-• After completion of the growth age (closed epiphyseal gaps), STH overproduction leads to the picture of acromegaly with disproportionate growth of various organs.
-Characteristic is a selective increase in size of the acras, especially the nose, ears, chin, hands and feet.
+• Aftercompletion of growth age (closed epiphyseal fissures), STH overproduction leads to acromegaly with disproportionate growth of various organs.
+This is characterized by a selective increase in the size of the acres, in particular the nose, ears, chin, hands and feet.

-• Before completion of the growth age (open epiphyseal joints), STH overproduction leads to hyophyseal gigantism.
+• Before the end of growth age (open epiphyseal joints), STH overproduction leads to hyophyseal gigantism.

 Occurrence/Epidemiology